The following article is a slightly modified version of a paper i had previously written during my Ph.D studies.

 Barrera also concurs with Mirandé regarding the strategic considerations of México in allowing this, noting that “while the Mexican government realized to some extent the dangers of settling the area with non-Mexicans, there was considerable danger in allowing this territory to remain very thinly populated” (1979:9).
-In light of these dangers of euro-amerikan settlement there were conditions imposed upon this colonization.
+In light of these dangers of Euro-American settlement there were conditions imposed upon this colonization.
 Mirandé notes that “all settlers were required to be of good moral character, to be Catholic or to convert to Catholicism, and to swear allegiance to Mexico” (1987:6).

-Under these terms the important euro-amerikan colonization leader Moses Austin was given permission by the government of México in 1821 to begin settling in Tejas with spanish families that he was to bring over from Florida.
+Under these terms the important Euro-American colonization leader Moses Austin was given permission by the government of México in 1821 to begin settling in Tejas with Spanish families that he was to bring over from Florida.
 Moses died before he could complete the task; however his son Stephen was given a comparable grant by México, leading ultimately to his founding of the settlement of San Felipe de Austin.
-This marked the beginning of the euro-amerikan influx into the territory of Tejas, with more than 20,000 Anglos having moved into the region less than a decade later in 1830 (Mirandé 1987:6; Acuña 1972:11).
+This marked the beginning of the Euro-American influx into the territory of Tejas, with more than 20,000 Anglos having moved into the region less than a decade later in 1830 (Mirandé 1987:6; Acuña 1972:11).

 Began to take measures to stem the tide of illegal aliens.
 In 1829 slavery was abolished by executive decree.
 Following intense protest by Anglo-Texans, the decree was quickly suspended, but on April 6, 1830, Mexico passed a law that prohibited the importation of slaves and attempted to severely restrict Anglo settlement…Mexican soldiers were also sent to Texas to enforce Mexican laws, including laws pertaining to immigration (Mirandé 1987:7).